dipendra-mule/conducky/website/docs/admin-guide/system-management.md

 ### Context Switching

-SuperAdmins can switch between two contexts:
+System Admins can switch between two contexts:

 - **System Administration**: Managing the Conducky installation (pages starting with `/admin/`)
 - **Personal Dashboard**: Participating in events as a regular user (`/dashboard` and pages starting with `/events/`)